 - Courtesy listed dogs – There are other dogs with other agencies and individuals, private or public, which have Labradors available.
 This includes dogs at shelters, as well as dogs found by individuals willing to do the rescue themselves.
 SCLRR provides full contact details for these dogs, and is not in any way further involved.
 These ‘ads’ are kept on the courtesy list for a maximum of two weeks at which they are then deleted from the site.

 - Shelter Listings – Our volunteers perform shelter checks throughout Southern California.
-Sometimes we have taken the dog out of the cage and evaluated to the best of our abilities and sometimes we can only make assessments from outside of the cage.
-Often times, there is some information available if the dog was an owner turn in, but most of the time these dogs are strays without a known prior history.
-If you see a dog that interests you on our shelter listings, please act quickly as the shelter is only guaranteed to keep a dog for 5 days and then dog is on ‘borrowed’ time.
+Sometimes we have taken the dog out of the cage and evaluated the animal to the best of our abilities, but sometimes we can only make assessments from outside of the cage.
+Oftentimes, there is some information available if the dog was an owner turn-in, but most of the time these dogs are strays without a known prior history.
+If you see a dog that interests you on our shelter listings, please act quickly as the shelter is only guaranteed to keep a dog for 5 days and then the dog is on ‘borrowed’ time.

 The Process: If you desire to adopt a Labrador Retriever from SCLRR, you must complete an Adoption Application online.
 A copy of your completed application will then be sent to you in an email message.
 You will print out that copy, sign it and mail it to us along with a $20 check or money order non-refundable application fee, and lastly receive a home visit by an SCLRR family rep (we need to meet everyone in the family and observe your home ‘set up’ for a dog).
 At this time, we accept applications from residents of most areas within Los Angeles, Orange, and Ventura Counties and coastal Santa Barbara County.
 For more information, please see our AREAS WE SERVE page.
 We also serve, dependent on volunteer availability, a few portions of San Bernardino County—if you live in San Bernardino County please contact us before applying to see if we currently have a volunteer in your area.